Wesleyan Students may obtain transfer credit for courses taken at other universities in the United States in the summer or during a leave of absence.

 English Transfer of Credit Procedure:

 - A "Permission to Transfer Credit Application Form," which can be downloaded at http://www.wesleyan.edu/studentaffairs/forms.html.
-The form should be completely and legibly filled out.

 - A catalog description of the course.
 A printout from a university website is acceptable.